Donate

 916,812 children have been supported to go to secondary school by CAMFED Community Champions across Africa

-Hear from our inspiring local leaders
+Hear from our inspiring community champions

 Neema-Mcharo-Parent-Support-Group-PSG-Chairperson-Shinyanga-TZ-March-2022.jpg